Why on earth would he be crazy enough to do this?

 & in some circles it's believed that -

-Hypnosis has the potential to be a better option than these anesthesia-combinations because patients recover faster, need fewer painkillers, and retain more awareness (Sloat, S., 2015).
+Hypnosis has the potential to be a better option than these anaesthesia-combinations because patients recover faster, need fewer painkillers, and retain more awareness (Sloat, S., 2015).

-If, hypnosis is truly a better option over anesthetics -
+If, hypnosis is truly a better option over anaesthetics -

 Are you brave enough to have surgery without?

 & yes, of course hypnosis is an option.

 & it is my sincere hope, that in the future it will becomes a more viable option for all those who would prefer not to put their health at risk.

 Thankfully for those struggling with mental health difficulties accessing hypnotherapy is much, much easier.